AI-for-Analytics/excel-trash-haulers-fvetdds2/README.md

 1) Follow the steps below to find what % of complaints are not about missed trash pickups and then to find the top 10 non-missed pickup complaints by count.

 - Ask Claude how many complaints were not about missed trash pickups?
 Record this answer.
-Ans: Non-Missed Pickup requests: 5198 out of 20,226
+  When asked "how many of non missed trash pickup" Ans: Trash - Curbside/Alley Missed Pickup:15,028 and Non-Missed Pickup requests: 5198 out of 20,226 (Trash- Backdoor:2,629, Trash Collection Complaint:2,312, Damage to Property:257).
+Claude used Request column to count.
 - If it was not already provided, ask for a top 10 non-missed pickup complaints by count.
 Do you see any issues?

+  When asked Claude to list a top 10 non-missed pickup complaits by count, it used Description column for counting and separated count of Description contained Miss Missed, Miss, Missed. and Missed again separatedly.
+The Rank is not correct.
+Clude filtered only by the

 - If you noticed any isses with Claude's output, ask about it and have it correct the errors.
+  I asked claude to list a top 10 complaints by count in request type that is not not Curbside/Alley Missed Pickup.

 - Repeat these 3 steps until you are satisfied.
 It may take several iterations.
 - What is the final answer?
 - Which types of complaints did Claude miss?